What Happens to Life Insurance with No Beneficiary?

 What Happens When Proceeds Go to the Estate?

-Life insurance without a beneficiary sends the death benefit to your estate.
-This triggers several consequences that can impact your family.
+A life insurance policy without a beneficiary sends the death benefit to your estate, setting off a chain of consequences for your family.

 calendar icon